 This one is unforgivable.
 You get an email (in your gmail inbox) and click to type out your lengthy reply (you are taken to LinkedIn’s website).
 You click “send” and move on with your life… but wait, the email didn’t send – you are taken to a login screen… I hope you didn’t walk away from your computer for a moment (or move onto another project) because if you wait a couple minutes to login then your message is GONE.

 Why do they include this “security feature?”
-I clicked reply from the message that LinkedIn sent to my personal email, then it took me to a screen where I appear to be logged in (and can see the identity of the person I am responding to.
-I appear to be logged in at this point (and if someone is hacking my email, they already have violated my privacy at this point).
+I clicked reply from the message that LinkedIn sent to my personal email, then it took me to a screen where I appear to be logged in (and can see the identity of the person I am responding to and the message they wrote to me).
+Because I can see the identity and profile of the person who sent the message (and also read the message itself) it seems as though I am logged in at this point (and if someone is hacking my email, they already have violated my privacy at this point).
+Why would they require another login after you’ve spent the time crafting your email?
+Or, more specifically, why isn’t there something in place to prevent the loss of the message I created before I clicked “send?”